Impacts of land-based financial support mechanisms on land values, landownership diversification and land use outcomes (1)

 Challenges

 Rural land use occupies a pivotal position in some of the major debates about Scotland’s future.
-It shapes our landscape, contributes to greenhouse gas emissions and biodiversity loss, yet offers significant opportunities to address these ‘emergencies’ through new management approaches.
+It shapes our landscape, contributes to greenhouse gas (GHG) emissions and biodiversity loss, yet offers significant opportunities to address these ‘emergencies’ through new management approaches.

 Land-based financial support mechanisms paid to businesses are capitalised into land values.
 This can inflate land values, particularly where land is attractive for other purposes.
 Elevated land values represent a barrier for those wishing to acquire land, which can affect community outcomes.
 Land value effects can also increase the capital worth of landed businesses, acting as a driver for further investment, long-term retention, re-amalgamation, or expansion of holdings.
 These capitalisation effects, combined with the monetisation of ecosystem services and increased desirability of rural holdings, have intensified interest from large-scale investors, which can further limit land availability for local needs.